 by Menai Holidays

 It’s not at the top of our list to be outside in a big storm.
-Most of us prefer the warmth and comfort of a roaring fire, or the heat of the sun on a hot summer’s day.
+Most of us prefer the warmth and comfort of a roaring fire or the heat of the sun on a hot summer’s day.
 But today we are giving a hurrah to the big storms hitting our shores.
-We’ve all been there.
-These are some of our favourite places for a spot of winter storm watching.
+Our staff give you the inside scoop of our favourite places for a spot of winter storm watching.

 A nice and easy one.
 Standing on top of the burial mound – Barclodiad y Gawres – letting the wind hold you up at Cable Bay.
 And if you dare, try lifting your coat above your head with your arms.
 Woosh!

-Well, this is one brilliant point to watch the waves batter the coast.
+Church Bay is a brilliant point to watch the waves batter the coast.
 There is a great path leading down the beach.
 The big question is how far do you edge towards the beach on a high tide.
 Always finished with a warm drink at Wavecrest.

 You just can’t beat parking up on the seafront at Benllech, tucking into fish and chips while the waves crash over the car.
 Then drive home and pour a hot chocolate in front of the log burner.
 Magical Moments!!